diegojelias/ComputationalPhylo17/RevBayesFinal/RevBayesFinal.md

 Methods:
 ========
-The phylogenetics relationships of the genus Pseudoxiphophorus (Poecilinae:Poeciliidae) was infer using a bayesian approach using the software RevBayes (Hohna......) using a data set of 1 mitochondrial gene (cyt b) and 5 nuclear loci: 2 exons (SREB2 and SH3PX3) and 3 introns (UNG, POLB and FEN1), under concatenation of multiple genes. assuming the same substitution model (HKY) for all the loci under study, even if this assumption is not biologically realistic, we can compare the results of this approach analyzing this dataset under other models and in a partition scheme later on.
+The phylogenetics relationships of a genus Pseudoxiphophorus (Poecilinae:Poeciliidae) was infer using a bayesian approach using the software RevBayes using a data set of 1 mitochondrial gene and 5 nuclear loci: 2 exons and 3 introns, under concatenation of multiple genes. assuming the same substitution model (HKY) for all the loci under study, even if this assumption is not biologically realistic, we can compare the results of this approach analyzing this dataset under other models and in a partition scheme later on.

-We visually inspects two different runs, one that only ran for 100,000 iterations (generations) and one that run for 2,000,000 iterations (generations) the performance of the runs, were visually assessed using the software tracer (Rambaud.....) and the topology are recovered with a maximum a posteriori tree (MAP tree) representation of the distribution of trees generated during the MCMCM run.
+We visually inspects two different runs, one that only ran for 100,000 iterations (generations) and one that run for 2,000,000 iterations (generations) the performance of the runs, were visually assessed using the software tracer and the topology are recovered with a maximum a posteriori tree (MAP tree) representation of the distribution of trees generated during the MCMCM run.

 A script of the analysis is provided in